yuanchaohu/pymattersim/docs/orderings.md

 - `ppp` (`np.ndarray`): the periodic boundary conditions, setting 1 for yes and 0 for no, default `np.array([1,1,1])`
 - `outputfile` (`str`): file name to save the calculated local tetrahedral order, default `None`.
                         To reduce storage size and ensure loading speed, save npy file as default with extension ".npy".
-                        If the file extension is ".dat" or ".txt", it is saved as a text file.
+                        If the file extension is ".dat" or ".txt", also saved a text file.

 ## Return
 - calculated local tetrahedral order in `np.ndarray` with shape `[nsnapshots, nparticle]`